dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

 ## Developing Within `package:unified_analytics`

-When contributing to this package and the developer needs to verify that events have been sent, the following credentials should be used in `lib/src/constants.dart` to point to a separate Google Analytics endpoint
+When contributing to this package, if the developer needs to verify that events have been sent, the following credentials should be used in `lib/src/constants.dart` to point to a separate Google Analytics endpoint